 Clostridium difficile associated diarrhea (CDAD) has been reported with almost all antibiotics and may potentially be life-threatening.
 Therefore, it is important to consider this diagnosis in patients who present with diarrhea following nitrofurantoin therapy.
 Mild cases generally improve with discontinuation of the drug, while severe cases may require supportive therapy and treatment with an antimicrobial agent effective against C difficile.
 Hypertoxin producing strains of C difficile cause increased morbidity and mortality; these infections can be resistant to antimicrobial treatment and may necessitate colectomy.

 Nitrofurantoin has induced hemolytic anemia in patients with glucose-6-phosphate dehydrogenase deficiency.
 The drug should be discontinued if hemolysis occurs.

 A greater proportion of severe hepatic and pulmonary reactions have been reported in geriatric patients.
 Monitoring of renal function is recommended.

-Because of the potential for renal impairment and the availability of safer antimicrobials, nitrofurantoin meets the Beers criteria as a medication that is potentially inappropriate for use in older adults.
+Because of the potential for pulmonary toxicity and the availability of safer antimicrobials, nitrofurantoin meets the Beers criteria as a medication that is potentially inappropriate for use in older adults.

 Prescribing the dual release formulation in the absence of a proven or strongly suspected bacterial infection or a prophylactic indication is not likely to provide benefit to the patient and increases the risk of developing drug-resistant bacteria.